Waiheke Beaches and Bays

 Palm Beach

-Palm Beach is a popular north side beach, with its white sand and palm trees surrounding the beach it makes you feel like you are in the tropics.
+Palm Beach is a well known favourite of locals and tourists.
+With its beautiful white sand and palm trees surrounding the beach it makes you feel like you are in…

 Little Oneroa Beach